mbimm333/ireland-demo/pages/about.md

 ---
-title: Tell Me the Story
+title: About
-layout: story
+layout: about
-permalink: /story.html
+permalink: /about.html
 # include CollectionBuilder info at bottom
 credits: true
 # Edit the markdown on in this file to describe your collection